MattyP15/Ai-Failure-Museum/README.md

 # Ai-Failure-Museum
-Teamwork propject for University of exeter 2nd year.
+Teamwork project for University of exeter 2nd year.